pawanbahuguna/circle-simple-path-filtering/module-b/README.md

 # Module B

-Please edit this file accordingly to trigger jobs for module B. Hi
+Please edit this file accordingly to trigger jobs for module B.